CorradoMotta/ASV_interface/README.md

 To be able to use the maps OpenSSL needs to be installed as well on the local machine and not only in Qt.
 You can go to the [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html) website and download it using the installer.
 The file name should be something similar to
 `Win64 OpenSSL v1.1.1s`.

-If you do not know if OpenSSL is already installed or which version to install, you can use the C ++ code below by following the steps below:
+If you do not know whether OpenSSL is already installed or which version should be installed, you can use the C ++ code below, using the following steps:
-1. Create a new Qt project (type: Application - Qt > Qt Quick Application).
+1. Create a new Qt project (type: Application (Qt) > Qt Quick Application).
 Leave default options until `Kit Selection`, there you can chose the MinGW compiler.
-2. Expand Sources folder and open `main.cpp`
+2. Expand Sources folder and open `main.cpp`.
-3. Replace the code there with the one below
+3. Replace the code there with the one below.
-4. Run it in debug mode
+4. Run it in debug mode.
-5. Check what is getting printed in the console
+5. Check what is getting printed in the console.

-If the second line is false and the third is an empty string, go to OpenSSL website and download the most similar release.
+If the second line is false and the third is an empty string, go to OpenSSL website and download the most similar release to the first printed line in the console.

 __C++ code to check the OpenSSL version:__